 If you’re looking to read more suspense in 2018, look no further.
-While I predicted most of this book’s twists and turns, I also thought The Woman in the Window was an page-turning addition to the current unreliable girl narrator trend and an homage to classic suspense movies.
+The Woman in the Window was a gripping, page-turning addition to the current unreliable girl narrator trend and a wonderful homage to classic suspense movies.
 Read my review of The Woman in the Window below!

 To be published on January 2, 2018 by William Morrow

 Synopsis (adapted from Goodreads): What did she see?
 It’s been ten long months since Anna Fox last left her home.
 Ten months during which she haunts the rooms of her old New York house like a ghost, lost in her memories, too terrified to step outside.
 Anna’s lifeline to the real world is her window, where she sits day after day, watching her neighbours.
 When the Russells move in, Anna is instantly drawn to them.
 A picture-perfect family of three, they are an echo of the life that was once hers.
 But one evening, a frenzied scream rips across the silence, and Anna witnesses something no one was supposed to see.
 Now she must do everything she can to uncover the truth about what really happened.
 But even if she does, will anyone believe her?
 And can she even trust herself?

 So, first off, yes.
 The Woman in the Window is part of a long (okay just a few years but seems longer) trend of unreliable girl narrator books.
 First we had Gone Girl and then Girl on the Train.
 Of course, Hitchcock’s 1954 Rear Window (about a guy with a broken leg who watches a crime through a window and isn’t believed) must have also inspired Girl on the Train.